The Ghost Rapes of Bolivia

 Eight Mennonite men are serving sentences in prison for the rapes of more than 130 women in Manitoba Colony.
 One of the alleged rapists escaped and now resides in Paraguay.

-t first glance, life for Manitoba’s residents seems an idyllic existence, enviable by new-age off-the-gridders: families live off the land, solar panels light homes, windmills power potable water wells.
+t first glance, life for Manitoba’s residents seems an idyllic existence, enviable by new-age off-the-gridders: Families live off the land, solar panels light homes, and windmills power potable water wells.
 When one family suffers a death, the rest take turns cooking meals for the grieving.
 The richer families subsidize schoolhouse maintenance and teachers’ salaries.
 Mornings begin with homemade bread, marmalade, and milk still warm from the cows outside.
 At dusk, children play tag in the yard as their parents sway in rockers and watch the sunset.

 Not all Mennonites live in sheltered worlds.
 There are 1.7 million of them in 83 different countries.
 From community to community, their relationships to the modern world vary considerably.
 Some eschew modernity entirely; others live in insular worlds but allow cars, TVs, cell phones, and varied dress.
 Many live among, and are virtually indistinguishable from, the rest of society.